cboecking/golang-env-setup/README.md

 # Installation Notes

 1. The script assumes you want to use terminal-based authoring tools
-2. It assumes you are using a debian based distro (apt-get)
 2. It installs go (golang)
 3. It installs and executes a sample project to confirm all worked as expected
 4. It configures vim with the vim-go development environment